 Whether it’s summer or winter, barriers for swimming pools and spas need attention to keep our children safe.

-If you’re a pool or spa owner, it’s your responsibility to maintain those safety barriers all year round, even if no young children live on your property.
+If you’re a pool or spa owner, it’s your responsibility to maintain safety barriers all year round, even if no young children live on your property.

-- Gates: they must be self-closing and self-latching
+- Gates must be self-closing and self-latching.

-- Barriers: these must be rigid and secure
+- Barriers must be rigid and secure.

 Remember that safety barriers are no substitute for active adult supervision of children around water.

-Permit requirements for pools and spas
+Building permits for pools and spas

-For more information contact Council’s Building Services on 9278 4999.
+For more information, contact Council’s Building Services on 9278 4999.